Regalis11/BaroModDoc/docs/Misc/ScriptedEvents.md

 The game can choose the events that occur during a round from pre-configured sets of events.
 This is how the vast majority of the scripted events and events such as monster spawns are configured in the vanilla game.

 Here's an example of a simple event set.
-This set would randomly choose 2 of the four events, with the earlier events in the set being more likely to get chosen than the later ones.
+This set would randomly choose 2 of the four events, with the earlier events in the set having higher commonness values, meaning they'll being more likely to get chosen than the later ones.
 The events can only occur in outpost levels, in research and military outposts, past 15% difficulty.

 ```xml
 <EventSet identifier="outpostevents.custom" leveltype="outpost" locationtype="research,military" minleveldifficulty="15" maxleveldifficulty="100" allowatstart="true" chooserandom="true" eventcount="2">